 ‘Although not that many movies were made in England in the late 1970’s there was a surge in television production.
 I supported myself through university by regularly working on dramas such as the detective series Shoestring which starred Trevor Eve, Poldark with Robin Ellis, the hospital drama Angels with Fiona Fullerton and Sherlock Holmes with Tom Baker as the lead.

 ‘I played a messenger boy in a star-spangled version of Kidnapped.
 Why they couldn’t find a real boy I’ve no idea.
-I was in Good Companions for Yorkshire Television and appeared in all sorts of things for the BBC ~ Agatha, Jasper Carrott, A Cotswold Death, Long Distance Information, The Recruiting Officer, Choir Practice, Lloyd George – when we were suffragettes, Persuasion, John Wesley and The Odendin Line, which was fun.
+I was in Good Companions for Yorkshire Television and appeared in all sorts of things for the BBC – Jasper Carrott, A Cotswold Death, Long Distance Information, The Recruiting Officer, Choir Practice, Lloyd George – when we were suffragettes, Persuasion, John Wesley and The Odendin Line, which was fun.
 I can’t remember working on many movies but wore my great-grandmother’s coat to appear in Agatha (1979)

 We were in Nanny with Wendy Craig, Murder at the Wedding with Christopher Biggins and Body in Question with Jonathan Miller.
 The only commercial I ever made was for Wheetabix.
 Claude Whatham directed a series of advertisements set in 1920’s England with me in a cornfield and my sisters in a lovely sequence about a traditional village produce show.